-Some recent small gains are that shared paths (bicycles allowed on footpaths) were proposed by City of Sydney and approved on Pyrmont Bridge Rd between Harris St and Bellevue St, Glebe, also along the east side of Wentworth Park, and also on the footpath east of Harris St around the Fishmarket to the pedestrian crossing of Bank St, which many cyclists use to avoid the heavy traffic at the intersection under the Anzac Bridge flyover.
+Some recent small gains are that shared paths (bicycles allowed on footpaths) were proposed by City of Sydney and approved on Pyrmont Bridge Rd between Wattle St and Bellevue St, Glebe, also along the east side of Wentworth Park, and also on the footpath east of Harris St around the Fishmarket to the pedestrian crossing of Bank St, which many cyclists use to avoid the heavy traffic at the intersection under the Anzac Bridge flyover.
 Access to Bulwarra Rd North is also being improved.
 The footpath on the north side of Pyrmont Bridge Rd, between Taylor St, Glebe, and the Fishmarket, remains a footpath, despite many cyclists using it in preference to the road.
 Dangers from trucks using the cement loader driveways were cited as reasons not to make it a shared path, but pedestrians and trucks seem to cope, and the road is maybe more dangerous for cyclists.

 See a photo essay on Pyrmont Bridge Rd.